 The Sparrow is very well made and easy to put together.
-That, of course, is assuming you have the right instructions and the right hardware!
+That’s assuming you have the right instructions and the right hardware, though!
 This was the biggest issue I encountered with the crib, having purchased an older version of the current design, with some parts already assembled.
 This meant that the hardware I had in hand didn’t match the instructions online.

 Compounding the issue, the hardware I had diligently bagged and taped to the crib for safekeeping had been rehomed in a frenzied pre-baby basement reorganization.
 For a while, I thought the hardware lost, which was rather distressing!
 Fortunately, after scrutinizing every unlabeled bag of miscellaneous screws and bolts in our house, I found some that looked… kind of right?
 With nothing to lose, I decided to try to assemble the crib and, voila, it only took about half an hour to figure it out and get the thing up safe and secure.
 Whew!